cryptogopher/token_voting/README.md

 3. Restart Redmine.
 Exact steps depend on your installation of Redmine.
 You may need to restart Apache (when using Passenger) or just Redmine daemon/service.

 4. Update Redmine settings.
-* enable REST web service (Administration -> Settings -> Enable REST web service)
+* enable REST web service (Administration -> Settings -> API -> Enable REST web service)
 * create separate Redmine user (login e.g. `rpc`) for RPC daemon to use (Administration -> Users -> New user)
 * login as user `rpc`, reset API access key and copy it for next steps (My account -> API access key -> Reset, then Show)
 * re-login as administrator and grant token votes permissions to roles (Administration -> Roles and permissions -> Permissions report).
 Token votes permissions are inside _Issue tracking_ group.
 There are 2 types of permissions:
-  * _Add token votes_ - should be granted to everybody who need to cast votes
+  * _Add token votes_ - should be granted to everybody who needs to cast votes
-  * _Manage token votes_ - administrative permission granted for roles responsible for creating and signing transactions with payouts
+  * _Manage token votes_ - administrative permission granted for roles responsible for creating and signing transactions containing payouts

 5. Setup RPC daemon.

 6. Update plugin settings.
 Go to: Administration -> Plugins -> Token voting plugin -> Configure (https://your.redmine.com/settings/plugin/token_voting)
 * Add at least 1 token type.
 Best to start with BTCTEST.

+7. Go to Redmine, create/open issue, add token vote and transfer some funds to it.
+Refresh view and observe if unconfirmed amount changed from 0.
+If yes - you're done.
+Otherwise:
+* double check if installation steps were executed properly
+* refer to Troubleshooting section to look for known problems
+* if nothing else helps - open _support_ issue on issue tracker (link at the top).

+8. Have fun!